TOPPS 40 YEARS OF BASEBALL CARDS WORTH MONEY

 In the high-flying 1980s, collectors sought out stars of the era like Rickey Henderson in the 1981 issue and Dwight Gooden’s rookie in Topps’ 1984 set.
 The company thrived with elaborate parallels and oddballs through the decade.
 Topps also gained the MLB licensing rights that decade, solidifying their baseball dominance.
 Flagship rookies and rare parallel cards remained hot commodities for investors.

-Read also: HOW TO BASEBALL LINEUP CARDS WORK
+Read also: HOW BIG IS THE BASEBALL CARDS INDUSTRY

 By the early 1990s, the sports card market was booming.
 Topps released premium traded sets with embedded memorabilia patches and autographs before the bubble burst.
 Rookie cards of future Hall of Famers like Griffey Jr. in the 1989 issue still retained collector interest.
 The economical 1990 and 1991 Topps Traded sets also gained lasting appeal after the crash.